tacman/lemon-squeezy/sfcasts/webhooks.md

 bin/console debug:router | grep webhook
 ```

 ... there it is - our new `/webhook/{type}` URL!
 The `{type}` should be the `lemon-squeezy` webhook name we set earlier.
 This is a specific URL that'll handle LemonSqueezy webhooks.
 If we open that in the browser... yep!
-It throws a "RejectWebhookException":
+It throws a `RejectWebhookException`:

 > Request does not match.